coralproject/talk/plugins/talk-plugin-rich-text-pell/README.md

 Enables rich text support client-side by using [Pell](https://github.com/jaredreich/pell).

 ## Installation
 Add `talk-plugin-rich-text-pell` to the `plugins.json` in your Talk installation.
 Remember to add this in the `client` property since this plugin only covers the client side.
 To add server support, please use `talk-plugin-rich-text`.
+Ensure that you don't have any other plugins utilizing the `commentContent` slot, as it would result in duplicate comments.

 ## How does this work?
 This plugin contains 2 important components: